 9. Retiring permanently when you really just needed a break.
 If you're in your 60s, you should plan on living at least another two decades.
 Can you stand full-time leisure for 20 years?
 Sure, it may sound good now, but many retirees find they get pretty bored after a while.
 But by then, they have already severed many of their professional ties.
 Before you decide to retire fully and permanently, discuss a phased or gradual retirement with your employer and/or business partners.
 Or the possibility of working on a project basis, allowing you to take several months off each year.
 Or maybe just a one-year sabbatical.
 Explore your options before you no longer have them.

-Looking for details on any of these topics, whether it's asset allocation, keeping the most money for yourself (and not Uncle Sam), and safe withdrawal rates?
-Check out my Rule Your Retirement service, completely free of charge for one month.
-To learn more, click here.
+Looking for details on any of these topics, whether it's asset allocation, keeping the most money for yourself (and not Uncle Sam), or safe withdrawal rates?
+Check out my Rule Your Retirement service, completely free of charge for 30 days.
+Click here to learn more.

 This article was originally published on Aug.
 18, 2005.
 It has been updated.

 Robert Brokamp does not own any of the companies mentioned in this article, though he has made regular contributions to his fatty deposits.
-Johnson & Johnson is a Motley Fool Income Investor recommendation.
-Pfizer is an Inside Value selection.
+Bemis is a Motley Fool Income Investor recommendation.
+Microsoft is an Inside Value choice.
+Coach is a Stock Advisor pick.
 The Motley Fool is investors writing for investors.